fifikim/books-cli/README.md

       - ✅ Delete an existing list
       - ✅ Delete an item in a list
       - ✅ Prevent user from saving duplicate items (Add ID property to book class)
-      - Mark item as read
+      - Mark item as read ->
-      - Show list of read items
+      - Show list of read items ->
     - Quit:
-      - Confirm quit
+      - ~~Confirm quit~~ -> implemented this, then decided I preferred UX without

 ### 6. Commits: